wlh18/html-css-1/README.md

 ### Box-sizing Property

 The box-sizing CSS property determines how the total width and height of an element is calculated.
 This property accepts two values, `content-box` or `border-box`.

-Here are each in more details:
+Their behavior is as follows:

 * `box-sizing: content-box` - This is the initial and default value as specified by the CSS standard.
 The width and height properties include the content, but does not include the padding, border, or margin.
 * `box-sizing: border-box` - The width and height properties include the content, padding, and border, but do not include the margin.
 Note that padding and border will be inside of the box.